faruk-guler/LusuaL/Tools/Ansible/readme.md

 <img src="https://blog.noblinkyblinky.com/wp-content/uploads/2020/05/highres_467012712.png" alt="Ansible Logo" width="300"/>
 </p>

 Ansible lets you perform configuration management, task automation, security/compliance tasks, orchestration, cloud provisioning, and application deployment easily and in an automated fashion.
 In simple terms, Ansible follows a master-slave architecture — you have an **Ansible control node**, where you will trigger and manage your jobs (playbooks), and **managed nodes**, the machines you want to run the playbooks on (inventory).
+Ansible was created by Michael DeHaan in 2012 and is now maintained by Red Hat.

 ## Key Features